 Below is a rice paper window film used in the shower of an Asian inspired bathroom and was very easy to install.

-Frosted window film (white) can look very contemporary and maybe even commercial, so if that’s not your style, look for patterns or designs in the frost that make it work for your decorating theme.
+Some window privacy films can look very contemporary and maybe even commercial, so if that’s not your style, look for patterns or designs in the frost that make it work for your decorating theme.

 Frosted privacy window film was used on this french door (left) in a young girls bedroom to let light in during the day while the blackout drapes allow for a better nights sleep.